vinothkumar437/OpenShift/openshift-namespace-cli.md

 </blockquote>
 <p>Sets the node selector for a specific project by editing the project namespace.
 As an example to edit namespace for a project named “new project”</p>
 <pre># oc edit namespace newproject</pre>
+<p>Find the annotations section and add a node selector annotation as under.
+This is a yaml file; so make sure that the indentation is right.</p>